joeyespo/pytest-watch/README.md

 - [xdist][] offers the `--looponfail` (`-f`) option (and distributed testing options).
 This instead re-runs only those tests which have failed until you make them pass.
-This can be a speed advantage when trying to get all tests passing, but leave out the discovery of new failures until they do.
+This can be a speed advantage when trying to get all tests passing, but leaves out the discovery of new failures until then.
 It also drops the colors outputted by py.test, whereas pytest-watch doesn't.
 - [Nosey][] is the original codebase this was forked from.
 Nosey runs [nose][] instead of pytest.